 The following Code of Professional Standards was approved by the Council at its December 29, 1994 meeting, and amended on December 29, 1997 and January 5, 2008.

 This Code applies to those members of the AIA who play an active, professional role in the recovery, care, study, or publication of archaeological material, including cultural resources located under water.
-Within the Institute they enjoy the privileges of organizing sessions and submitting papers for the Annual Meetings, of lecturing to local societies, participating in the AIA committees that shape and direct the discipline, participating in the placement service, and of being listed in the Directory of Professionals in Archaeology.
+Within the Institute they enjoy the privileges of organizing sessions and submitting papers for the Annual Meetings, of lecturing to local societies, and of participating in the AIA committees that shape and direct the discipline.

 Along with those privileges come special responsibilities.
 Our members should inform themselves about and abide by the laws of the countries in which they live and work.
-They should treat others at home and in the field with respect and sensitivity.
+They should treat others at home and in the field with respect.
 As primary stewards of the archaeological record, they should work actively to preserve that record in all its dimensions and for the long term; and they should give due consideration to the interests of others, both colleagues and the lay public, who are affected by the research.

 The AIA recognizes that archaeology is a discipline dealing, in all its aspects, with the human condition, and that archaeological research must often balance competing ethical principles.
-This Code of Professional Standards does not seek to legislate all aspects of professional behavior and it realizes the conflicts embedded in many of the issues addressed.
-The Code sets forth three broad areas of responsibility and provides examples of the kinds of considerations called for by each.
-It aims to encourage all professional archaeologists to keep ethical considerations in mind as they plan and conduct research.
+This Code of Professional Standards does not seek to legislate all aspects of professional behavior and it recognizes the conflicts embedded in many of the issues addressed.
+The Code sets forth four broad areas of responsibility and provides examples of the kinds of considerations called for by each.

 I. Responsibilities to the Archaeological Record